KingScooty/creativenightly.com/app/_drafts/How-to-lint-your-sass-with-stylelint.md

 ####Selector nesting in Sass is bad---use a linter!

-***Fix section to refer to new example***.

-Selector nesting is a root evil when using Sass; it's a one way trip to specificity hell if abused.
+Selector nesting is a necessary evil when developing using Sass; it's really useful when used properly, and a one way trip to [specificity](https://css-tricks.com/specifics-on-css-specificity/){:target="\_blank"} hell if abused.
 Nesting is normally the result of lazy coding---and lazy coding results in code that is hard to read, and poorly written.
 The first `&:hover{...}` rule could be 10 lines below the parent component definition, making it really hard to decipher what it belongs to.
-There is also absolutely no need for any of this nesting.
+However, more importantly, there nesting here is completely unnecessary.

 This the CSS that the above rule compiles to: